-She did not know much about the Breaking of the World well, almost nothing, in truth - but everybody knew that much.
+She did not know much about the Breaking of the World-well, almost nothing, in truth-but everybody knew that much.
 Surely he had fought for the Shadow!

-"Lews Therin gathered men around him, the Hundred Companions, and a small army.
+"Lews Therm gathered men around him, the Hundred Companions, and a small army.
 Small as they counted such things then.
 Ten thousand men.
 Not a small army now, would you say?"
-The words seemed an invitation to laugh, but there was no laughter in Master al'Thor's quiet voice.
+The words seemed an invitation to laugh, but there was no laughter in Master al"Thor's quiet voice.
 He sounded almost as though he had been there.
 Egwene certainly did not laugh, and none of the boys did, either.
 She listened, and tried to remember to breathe.
 "With only a forlorn hope, Lews Therin attacked the valley of Thakan'dar, the heart of the Shadow itself.
 Trollocs in the hundreds of thousands fell on them, Trollocs and Myrddraal.
 Trollocs live to kill.
 A Trolloc can rip a man to pieces with its bare hands.
 Myrddraal are death.
 Aes Sedai fighting for the Shadow rained fire and lightning on Lews Therin and his men.
 The men following the Dragon did not die one by one, but ten at a time, or twenty, or fifty.
 Beneath a twisted sky, in a place where nothing grew or ever would again, they fought and died.
 But they did not retreat or give up.
-All the way to Shayol Ghul they fought, and if Thakan'dar is the heart of the Shadow, then Shayol Ghul is the heart of the heart.
-Every man in that army died, and most of the Hundred Companions, but at Shayol Ghul they sealed the Dark One back into the prison the Creator made for him, and the Forsaken with him.
+All the way to Shayol Ghul they fought, and if Thakan'dar is the heart of the Shadow, then Shayol Ghul is the heart of the Dark One back into the prison the Creator made for him, and the Forsaken with him.
 And the world was saved from the Dark One."